Free verse: Vers libre

-Vers libre is a free-verse poetic form of flexibility, complexity, and naturalness created in the late 19th century in France, in 1886.
+Vers libre is a free-verse poetic form of flexibility, complexity, and naturalness created in France in 1886.
 It was largely through the activities of La Vogue, a weekly journal founded by Gustave Kahn, as well as the appearance of a band of poets unequaled at any one time in the history of French poetry.
-Their style of poetry was dubbed "Counter-Romanticism" and it was led by Verlaine, Rimbaud, Mallarmé, Laforgue and Corbière.
-It was concerned with synaethesis (the harmony or equilibrium of sensation) and later described as "the moment when French poetry began to take consciousness of itself as poetry."
+Their style of poetry was dubbed "Counter-Romanticism" and it was led by Verlaine, Rimbaud, Mallarmé, Laforgue, and Corbière.
+It is concerned with synesthesia (the harmony or equilibrium of sensation) and later described as "the moment when French poetry began to take consciousness of itself as poetry."
 Gustave Kahn was commonly supposed to have invented the term vers libre and according to F. S. Flint, he "was undoubtedly the first theorist of the technique(s)."
 Later in 1912, Robert de Souza published his conclusion on the genre, voicing that "A vers libre was possible which would keep all the essential characteristics of vers Classique, but would free it from the encumbrances which usage had made appear indispensable."
-Thus the practice of vers libre was not the abandoning of pattern, but the creation of an original and complicated metrical form for each poem.
+Thus, the practice of vers libre is not the abandoning of pattern, but the creation of an original and complicated metrical form for each poem.

 The formal stimuli for vers libre were vers libéré (French verse of the late 19th century that liberated itself from classical rules of versification whilst observing the principle of isosyllabism and regular patterned rhyme) and vers libre Classique (a minor French genre of the 17th and 18th century which conformed to classic concepts, but in which lines of different length were irregularly and unpredictably combined) and vers Populaire (versification derived from oral aspects of popular song).
-Remy de Gourmont's Livre des Masques gave definition to the whole vers libre movement; he notes that there should arise, at regular intervals, a full and complete line, which reassures the ear and guides the rhythm.
+Remy de Gourmont's Livre des Masques gave definition to the whole vers libre movement; he noted that there should arise, at regular intervals, a full and complete line, which reassures the ear and guides the rhythm.